solana-foundation/developer-content/docs/core/pda.md

   user-defined seeds, a bump seed, and a program's ID.

-- PDAs are addresses that fall off the Ed25519 curve and have no corresponding private key.
+- PDAs are addresses that fall off the Ed25519 curve and have no corresponding private key, making them secure for program-controlled accounts.

-- Solana programs can programmatically "sign" on behalf of PDAs that are derived using its program ID.
+- Solana programs can programmatically "sign" on behalf of PDAs that are derived using its program ID, enabling secure cross-program interactions.

-- Deriving a PDA does not automatically create an on-chain account.
+- Deriving a PDA does not automatically create an on-chain account - it only provides the address where an account can be created.

 - An account using a PDA as its address must be explicitly created through a dedicated instruction within a Solana program.